MantisVision/webUtils/docs/buffer.md

  * Creates a new instance of RYSKBuffer which serves to canvas from the given video and buffers the data which
  * the object needs to be fed with periodically.
 It then sync the data with the current frame and provides the relevant
  * data through the callback which is passed as the first argument.
- * @param {callable} onDataCallback this function is called once the data for the current frame is availible.
+ * @param {callable} onDataCallback this function is called once the data for the current frame is available.
 Indices, vertices, uvs and frameNo are passed as an object in the parameter.
-The function should return a promise (or be asynchroneous) which resolves once the next frame is supposed to be processed
+The function should return a promise (or be asynchronous) which resolves once the next frame is supposed to be processed
  * @param {DOMElement} srcVideoElem source video element
  * @param {Boolean} realtime indicates whether video is considered realtime (i.e. a constant stream).
-RYSKBuffer then knows it shouldn't pause such a video whilest waiting for a proper RYSK data.
+RYSKBuffer then knows it shouldn't pause such a video while waiting for a proper RYSK data.
  * @param {Integer} videoWidth you can specify width of the video.
-If set to null (default), widh will be read from the srcVideoElem.
-If you set this parameter, the srcVideoElem will be stretched (or shrunk) to accomodate the desired size.
+If set to null (default), width will be read from the srcVideoElem.
+If you set this parameter, the srcVideoElem will be stretched (or shrunk) to accommodate the desired size.
  * @param {Integer} videoHeight see the previous parameter
  * @param {Integer} frameBufferSize set the size of the framebuffer for the data describing the frames (i.e. uvs, indices, vertices).
 This parameter has but a limited usage if the "realtime" video is used, since the video can't be realistically paused to wait for the enough data
  */